KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 # Conclusion

-Hopefully these examples will help you understand the tools which are at your disposal to write your own Anki add-on.
-I'm also not a Pythonista, so if I wrote something that is incorrect, please let me know.
-A pull request to improve the article would also be very welcome.
-Cheers, and remember if you are stuck writing your add-on, take a step back and sleep on it.
+I hope these examples will help you understand the tools which are at your disposal to write your own Anki add-on.
+If I wrote something here that you believe to be incorrect, please [let me know](mailto:regoky@outlook.com).
+A pull request to improve the article would also be welcome.
+My final advice is this: if you get frustrated while trying to create your Anki add-on, take a step back and sleep on it.
 When you work on it again, consider it an opportunity to learn.